warpdotdev/Warp/README.md

 You can see how we’re thinking about open source here: [https://github.com/warpdotdev/Warp/discussions/400](https://github.com/warpdotdev/Warp/discussions/400)

-As a side note, we are open sourcing our extension points as we go.
+As a side note, we are open-sourcing our extension points as we go.
 The community has already been [contributing new themes](https://github.com/warpdotdev/themes).
 And we’ve just opened our [Workflows repository](https://github.com/warpdotdev/workflows) for the community to contribute common useful commands.

 Interested in joining the team?
 See our [open roles](https://www.warp.dev/careers) and feel free to email us: hello at warpdotdev

 ## Support and Questions

 1. See our [docs](https://docs.warp.dev/) for a walk-through of the features within our app.
-2. Join our [Discord](https://discord.gg/warpdotdev) to chat with other users and get immediate help with members of the Warp team.
+2. Join our [Discord](https://discord.gg/warpdotdev) to chat with other users and get immediate help from members of the Warp team.

 For anything else, please don't hesitate to reach out via email at hello at warpdotdev

 ## Community Guidelines

-At a high level, we ask everyone be respectful and empathetic.
+At a high level, we ask everyone to be respectful and empathetic.
 We follow the [GitHub Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines):

 * Be welcoming and open-minded
 * Respect each other